Skip to main content

 • “The spellcrafting is an interesting mechanic because you must find both the ingredients and the apparatus as well as figure out which puzzle each spell would be useful for.”

-• “The developers claim to be using point and click mechanics similar to LucasArts/Sierra adventures, but this is a blatant lie; the game is a JRPG ripoff using a poor retro pixel Final Fantasy look.”
+• “The developers claim to be using point-and-click mechanics similar to LucasArts/Sierra adventures, but this is a blatant lie; the game is a JRPG ripoff using a poorly executed retro pixel Final Fantasy look.”

-• “Crappy graphics and crappy gameplay with no real evidence that the developers are capable of making any kind of modern PC game.
-This is confirmed by the way they dumped this into bargain basement shovelware bundles, making it completely impossible to recommend.”
+• “Crappy graphics and crappy gameplay with no real evidence that the developers are capable of making any kind of modern PC game, confirmed by the way they dumped this into bargain basement shovelware bundles, make this completely impossible to recommend.”

 • “A lot of people won’t bother with this game since it was made with RPG Maker, but I thought the gameplay was okay.”